7 Illinois Occupational Therapy Jobs

 Additional Details:

-Required Credentials: Bachelor’s degree in Occupational Therapy
+Required Credentials: Bachelor’s degree in Occupational Therapy.
+Temp Illinois licensure is not accepted.

 Floating Requirements: Travelers assigned to the Greater Peoria Service Area may be required to float between the following sites: Carle Health Methodist Hospital, Carle Health Pekin Hospital, and/or Carle Health Proctor Hospital.
 The Carle Leader will notify the traveler directly when there is a need to float between locations.